rigelnoble/serberus/README.md

 Repeat steps 1-3 for `unleash_serberus.sh` to remove `serberus.lock` from the specified file paths.

 ### Useless ###
-The name is inspired by 'Cerberus', the [*"multi-headed dog that guards the gates of the Underworld to prevent the dead from leaving"*](https://en.wikipedia.org/wiki/Cerberus).
+The name is inspired by 'Cerberus', the [*"multi-headed dog that guards the gates of the Underworld"*](https://en.wikipedia.org/wiki/Cerberus).
 It's also a play on words of 'server' and [the letter](https://knowyourmeme.com/memes/b-button-emoji) 🅱️.

 ### Limitations ###